-A woman who receives IVF treatment and has a high number of oocytes retrieved, can decide to donate a part of her own eggs to another woman (anonymous recipient) who needs a donor.
-Every woman who accepts to donate part of her eggs usually receives significant discount on the costs of her own IVF treatment.
+A woman who receives IVF treatment and has a high number of oocytes retrieved can decide to donate a part of her own eggs to another woman (anonymous recipient) who needs a donor.
+Every woman who accepts to donate part of her eggs usually receives a significant discount on the costs of her own IVF treatment.

-Egg donation is the process by which a woman, anonymous (not known by recipient) or non-anonymous (known by recipient), donates all her oocytes for purposes of assisted reproduction to one or more anonymous or not recipients.
+Egg donation is the process by which a woman, anonymous (not known by the recipient) or non-anonymous (known by the recipient), donates all her oocytes for purposes of assisted reproduction to one or more anonymous or not recipients.

 The egg donor receives medication for ovarian stimulation, in order to stimulate the production of multiple follicles and finally collect the oocytes during oocyte retrieval.
 After oocyte retrieval, all oocytes are donated to one or more recipients.

-Depending on the country and the legal status, the donor is compensated for any clinical or traveling expenses, and lost work hours.
+Depending on the country and the legal status, the donor is compensated for any clinical or traveling expenses and lost work hours.
 Compensation for egg donation is not considered as an exchange for or purchase of eggs.

 Egg donation models vary significantly by country (.pdf file) from being legal to totally illegal, from anonymous or non-anonymous, to with or without any compensation.
 As a result of these legal differences, egg donation covers a wide financial range depending on the country.
 For instance, in the United States (.pdf file) it costs more than 30.000 $.
-In contrast, in some European countries it costs around 4.500 euros.
+In contrast, in some European countries, it costs around 4.500 euros.
 On the other hand, in the U.S.A. egg recipients can personally choose their donor whereas this is not permitted in most European countries (.pdf file).